Nikolai Aleksandrovich Kozyrev

-Nikolai Alexandrovich Kozyrev (Никола́й Алекса́ндрович Ко́зырев; 2 September 1908 – 27 February 1983) was a Soviet Russian astronomer and astrophysicist.
+Nikolai Alexandrovich Kozyrev (Николай Александрович Козырев; 2 September 1908 – 27 February 1983) was a Soviet Russian astronomer and astrophysicist.

 Biography

-He was born in Saint Petersburg, and by 1928 he had graduated from the Leningrad State University.
+Kozyrev was born in Saint Petersburg in 1908 and by 1928 graduated from Leningrad State University.
 In 1931 he began working at the Pulkovo Observatory, located to the south of Leningrad.
 He was considered to be one of the most promising astrophysicists in Russia.
 Kozyrev was a victim of the Stalinist purges of the Pulkovo Observatory.
 Started by the accusations of a disgruntled graduate student, most of the observatory staff died as a result.
 Kozyrev was arrested in November 1936 and sentenced to 10 years for counterrevolutionary activity.
 In January 1941, he was given another 10-year sentence for "hostile propaganda".
 While incarcerated, he was allowed to work in engineering-type jobs.
 Due to the lobbying by his colleagues, he won an early release from detention in December 1946.
 As a result of his imprisonment he was mentioned in The Gulag Archipelago by Aleksandr Solzhenitsyn.

 During his imprisonment, Kozyrev attempted to continue working on purely theoretical physics.
 He considered the problem of the energy source of stars and formulated a theory, but in his isolation, he was unaware of the discovery of nuclear energy.
 After his release, Kozyrev refused to believe the theory that stars are powered by nuclear fusion.